Cleon

-Cleon (/ˈkliːɒn/; Κλέων Kleon /grc/; died 422 BCE) was an Athenian politician and general (strategos) during the Peloponnesian War.
-The son of Cleaenetus, a wealthy tanner, Cleon was among the first prominent Athenian politicians of the 5th century BCE to obtain power from outside the established elite.
+Cleon (/ˈkliːɒn/; Κλέων Kleon /grc/; died 422 BC) was an Athenian politician and general (strategos) during the Peloponnesian War.
+The son of Cleaenetus, a wealthy tanner, Cleon was among the first prominent Athenian politicians of the 5th century BC to obtain power from outside the established elite.

 As a political leader, Cleon aligned himself with the poor citizens and emerging commercial class of Athens, while also advocating for an aggressive military strategy against Sparta and its allies.
-He rose to prominence after the death of Pericles and was subsequently one of the most influential figures in Athenian politics, playing a central role in the Battle of Sphacteria, the Mytilenean Debate, and the failed Athenian campaign to retake Amphipolis in 422 BCE, where he was killed.
+He rose to prominence after the death of Pericles and was subsequently one of the most influential figures in Athenian politics, playing a central role in the Battle of Sphacteria, the Mytilenean Debate, and the failed Athenian campaign to retake Amphipolis in 422 BC, where he was killed.

 Cleon was a deeply polarizing figure, portrayed harshly by the two principal contemporary sources on his life - the historian and fellow general at Amphipolis Thucydides and the playwright Aristophanes - both of whom had reasons to personally dislike Cleon.
 There continues to be an active debate within the historical scholarship regarding Cleon and the fairness of his portrayals by his contemporaries.
 Some argue that his negative portrayal is due to bias on the part of Thucydides and Aristophanes, while others counter that there is evidence to suggest that their depictions of him were less informed by personal dislike and bias than previously believed.
-Ultimately, the veracity of Thucydides and Aristophanes portrayal of Cleon remains uncertain.
+Ultimately, the veracity of Thucydides' and Aristophanes' portrayal of Cleon remains uncertain.

 Political and military career

 Rise to power

-Cleon emerged as a prominent political figure in Athens during the late 430s BCE through his opposition to the military strategy of Pericles.
-In particular, he criticized Pericles' policy of avoiding battle with the invading Peloponnesian League in 431 BCE.
-Initially, Cleon aligned himself with aristocratic factions opposed to the so called "leaders of the demos," which included Pericles, Thucydides, Isagoras, Miltiades, Nicias, and Theramenes.
-In 430 BCE, following the failure of Pericles' expedition to the Peloponnese, Cleon led the opposition movement against Pericles' leadership and accused him of mismanaging public funds.
+Cleon emerged as a prominent political figure in Athens during the late 430s BC through his opposition to the military strategy of Pericles.
+In particular, he criticized Pericles' policy of avoiding battle with the invading Peloponnesian League in 431 BC.
+Initially, Cleon aligned himself with aristocratic factions opposed to the so-called "leaders of the demos," which included Pericles, Thucydides, Isagoras, Miltiades, Nicias, and Theramenes.
+In 430 BC, following the failure of Pericles' expedition to the Peloponnese, Cleon led the opposition movement against Pericles' leadership and accused him of mismanaging public funds.
 While Pericles was found guilty and removed from office, he was quickly reinstated.